 - Give proctors a way to cross-reference students' AP IDs to ensure that the proper AP ID is used when they name and save the MP3 files.
 (Applies only when recording with a digital language lab, computer, or handheld recording device.)

 - Remind proctors that they will need to verify that each file can be played and the audio level of each file is adequate.

 - Work with your school's administration to establish a quiet testing environment.
 Refrain from using bells and making PA announcements during testing, if possible, and ensure that proctors do not talk with other staff during the exam.

 If a student taking an AP French, German, Italian, or Spanish Language and Culture Exam has been approved for an accommodation of extended time, it’s important that the proctor understands how to apply the extended time during the exam.
 These exams don’t offer master CDs with embedded extended time due to the varied needs of students with disabilities.
-(The Chinese and Japanese Language and Culture exams do have 50% and 100% extended time embedded in the exam CDs because the entire exam is administered on a computer.)
+(The Chinese and Japanese Language and Culture exams do have 50% and 100% extended time enabled within the computer-based exam application.)

 AP coordinators and proctors should review the instructions for determining extended time for the AP French, German, Italian, and Spanish Language and Culture Exams in the AP Coordinator’s Manual, Part 2.